fyodorovich/Timebank-Toolkit/CommunityWeaver.md

 ``CW3 Wiki`` [Configuring New Timebank][1]

+``TIP``
-``TIP``: Do your own tests.
+>Do your own tests.
 Ensure your settings are working the way that you expect them to.

 1. [CW3 Help Pages](#cw3_help_pages)
 2. [General Settings](#general_settings)